SteffenEger/dldh/index.md

      - Data annotation and how to compute agreement scores
      - **Literature**
         - Capturing Reliable Fine-Grained Sentiment Associations by Crowdsourcing and Best-Worst Scaling.
 Svetlana Kiritchenko and Saif M. Mohammad.
 In Proceedings of the 15th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 June 2016.
 San Diego, CA.
+        - Best-Worst Scaling More Reliable than Rating Scales: A Case Study on Sentiment Intensity Annotation.
+Kiritchenko, S. and Mohammad, S. In Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL-2017), Vancouver, Canada, 2017.
 4. Session 4 (28.11.2019)
       - Poetry & Fine arts
+5. Session 5 (12.12.2019)
+      - Metaphors & Emotions
+6. Session 6 (19.12.2019)
+      - Semantic Change & Semantic Drift
+7. Session 7 (16.01.2019)
+      - Historical Spelling Normalization, OCR-Postcorrection via Sequence Tagging & Transfer Learning
+8. Session 8 (30.01.2019)
+      - Author identification

 ## Welcome to GitHub Pages